11 Innovative Ways To Measure Training Effectiveness

-So, apart from the basic methods such as attendance tracking, completion rates and skill assessments, it is time to consider new and engaging solutions that shed light on the effectiveness of your training programs.
+Outside of basic methods such as attendance tracking, completion rates, and skill assessments, it is time to consider new and engaging solutions that shed light on the effectiveness of your training programs.
 Here are eleven of the best ways to measure your organization’s training effectiveness:

 1. Visual Authentication of Effectiveness